How can we best understand prostitution law?

 Malum In Se is literally “Evil in itself.”
 A malum in se crime is naturally evil, like murder and theft.
 Common law crimes were generally mala in se.

-It’s legal in other states and countries.
+But it’s legal in other states and countries.
 Prostitution law in other jurisdictions shows us that this is a malum prohibitum offense.

 We can distinguish between consequences of the act of prostitution and prostitution law.
 Many confuse the two.
 But they are separate and distinct.